 If ‘influence’ means the ability of the accountants to ‘read the riot act’ to clients about complying with their tax obligations, this won’t work.
 Accountants and other tax professionals already do that.
 They already constantly remind clients of their tax obligations.

 However, if Mr Heferen means, for example, the influence of accountants in relation to their client’s businesses, such that they are run with proper planning (particularly cash flow planning), that is different.
-If the ATO (and Government) were to help accountants have more time to do that effectively and gave them assistance to engage with helping clients, this could have a dramatic impact on the efficiency of the tax system and the ability of the ATO to collect the eye-watering debt that it is now owed to it.
+If the ATO (and government) were to help accountants have more time to do that effectively and give them assistance to engage with helping clients, this could have a dramatic impact on the efficiency of the tax system and the ability of the ATO to collect the eye-watering debt that it is now owed to it.

 Mr Heferen says in his speech that the amount owed to the ATO is largely made up of amounts that have been withheld from employees’ wages, collected GST and employee entitlements.
 An accountant immediately recognises this as poor cash flow planning.
 Who are the best people to help with that problem – accountants!